Conditional logic allows you to customise your respondent's form experience by building smart logic paths based on your respondent's input.

 - Jump to a page including redirecting to your Thank You pages

-- Hide one or multiple blocks
+- Show or hide blocks

 - Make answers required